raisasherif/starter-academic/content/authors/admin/_index.md

 The goal of my research is to better understand pro-environmental behaviours and policy interventions targeted at encouraging individuals to engage in them.
 I study these topics by employing insights from behavioural economics and combining experimental methods like ﬁeld, lab-in-the-ﬁeld, and online survey experiments.
 Please find my research statement [here](/media/Raisa_Sherif_Research_Statement.pdf).

-**I am on the academic job market in 2022 - 23 and will be available for interviews at the ASSA 2023 meetings.**